 The Learning Log and the two short essays are to be handed in one month after the second workshop, and the Case Study will be submitted when the course member attends the controlled finance assessment at the end of the course.

 To ensure that the content of the course is as practical and relevant as possible to the real world of the non-executive director, every module has also been reviewed by an experienced practitioner.
 Module reviewers include Norton Rose, major international legal practice; Grant Thornton UK LLP, leading financial and business adviser; organisational change consultancy Crelos, and the Chartered Institute of Internal Auditors.

 The five modules are delivered online and are designed to be studied at your own pace.
 Please note that you must have completed module 1 (The Effective Non-Executive Director) before you attend the two-day workshop.
 Further reading suggestions at the end of each article point you to items of interest to enable you to read around the topics covered in the course.
 Regular multiple choice tests help you to check your understanding and progress as you work your way through the modules.

 There are two workshops, attendance at which is compulsory, during the course.
 The first half day workshop provides an introduction to the course and the topics studied.
 The second two-day workshop concentrates on the all important issue of effective boardroom behaviour, both on an individual basis and providing an understanding of group dynamics.

 The FT Non-Executive Director Diploma costs £5,250*.
 This amount includes assessment fees, attendance at the workshops including networking sessions, access to online learning materials and support.

-Upon registration a non-refundable deposit of £525* is required.
-This will be deducted from the total balance.
+Please note an application fee of £525* is required.
+This will be deducted from the total balance of £5,250*.
 The remaining payment of £4,725* is due within 25 days of booking confirmation or the start of the course, whichever is first.